 - Entirely renovated, with hand-sculpted mirrors, Murano glass lamps and a carved polychromatic marble counter, the hotel bar – designated ‘Bar Longhi‘ – is the perfect location to start your day with a wonderfully done espresso, or to enjoy a signature drink with friends after dinner.

-- Whether it is a romantic, candle light dinner or a gathering of the world’s most refined guests, the stunning location on the Grand Canal and warm interior atmosphere make the hotel’s Restaurant Club Del Doge the ultimate place to meet in Venice.
+- Whether it is a romantic, candle light dinner or a gathering of the world’s most refined guests, the stunning location on the Grand Canal and warm interior atmosphere make the hotel’s Restaurant Club Del Doge the ultimate fine dining venue in Venice.

 - Set within the Sala Epicurea, The Gritti Epicurean School is a Venetian open kitchen that since 1975 has hosted the social elite of Venice and international guests for wine tastings, cooking workshops and celebrations.
 The cooking school continues to be a place to learn, taste and celebrate, offering a journey into indigenous culinary experiences.

 - The staff is without any doubt the most friendly staff that I ever met at an Italian hotel.
-They have always treated me like royalty on every single occasion that I stayed at the property (even if I am just an ordinary citizen).
+They have always treated me like royalty on every single occasion that I stayed at the property.
 Kudos to all of them.

 - An intimate wellness haven in the most refined Italian style, the Blu Mediterraneo SPA by Acqua di Parma, offers complete relaxation, indulgent massages and pampering beauty treatments after a day of exploring la Serenissima.